fransicko/GraphicsFP/README.txt

 	2) Pair of Shaders to Light / Texture Obstacles (Meteors)
 	3) Pair of Shaders + Geo Shader for bill boarding Particle System
 	4) Pair of Shaders for Skybox
 	5) Pair of Shaders for post processing.
+		a)	Unique Vertex Shader
+			The frame buffer render progressively gets smaller to increase difficulty, and to somewhat simulate distance.
+The vertex position is being modify based on the distance player is away from the sun.
+		b)	Unique Fragment Shader
 			This shader lights the entire screen as the player approaches the sun, to simulate the brightness.
-Getting close to the sun with be glaringly bright, until the entire screen is flooded, indicating the player has reached the end and won.
+Getting close to the sun with be glaringly bright, until the entire screen is flooded, indicating the player has reached the end.

 To Run:
 	make the file with the included makefile, adjust directory if needed